 Ans.
-Craving for some delicious Wingstop wings but worried about gluten allergy?
+Craving some delicious Wingstop wings but worried about gluten allergy?
 The good news is that the traditional bone-in wings of Wingstop are non-breaded, hence gluten-free.

 However, their other varieties are breaded, so avoid them if you are gluten intolerant.
 There’s one caveat, though.
-Wingstop website mentions that both their breaded and non-breaded items are fried in the same oil.
+Wingstop’s website mentions that both their breaded and non-breaded items are fried in the same oil.

-However, they do they filter the oil to minimize the risk of contamination.
+However, they do filter the oil to minimize the risk of contamination.
 Some of their outlets may use a separate fryer for traditional wings.

 If you have your doubts, it’s best to call the restaurant or ask your server if the wings are breaded before ordering.
 I should also mention that all Wingstop sauces except the blue cheese and Hawaiian dips are gluten-free.

 Ans.
 Wingstop wings and tenders are deep-fried in soybean/rapeseed blended oil.
 If you are trying to avoid greasy food at all costs or have a soy allergy, Wingstop is not the place to be.
 Mind you that their ranch dip and blue cheese dip also contain soy.

 Ans.
 As a matter of, they do sell small cups of their legendary sauces.
 I’m a sucker for their mango habanero sauce and would buy some every time I’m at WS.

 About once a month, I like to put my chef hat on and bake chicken wings for my whole family, toss them in that delicious sauce and wash them down with soda.
 I hope they start selling their sauces by the bottle soon!

 Ans.
 All Wingstop wings and tenders are breaded except their classic jumbo bone-in wings.
 However, since both breaded and non-breaded wings are fried in the same oil, make sure to call the restaurant to confirm whether the wings are breaded or not.